 “It can be maintained that all the great advances have come from men under 40, so the history of the world shows that a very large proportion of the evils may be traced to the sexagenarians… Nearly all the great mistakes, politically and socially, all of the worst poems, most of the bad pictures, a majority of the bad novels, not a few of the bad sermons and speeches.”

 Osler’s solution drew on the writings of Anthony Trollope.
-Men (and only men – he considered elderly women a “good influence” on society) should be subject to compulsory Logan’s Run-style euthanasia once they hit the age of 60:
+Men (and only men, as he considered elderly women a “good influence” on society) should be subject to compulsory Logan’s Run-style euthanasia, once they hit the age of 60:

 “The uselessness of men above 60 years of age and the incalculable benefit it would be in commercial, political and professional life [if they were to] stop work at this age… the plot hinges on the admirable scheme of a college into which, at 60, men retired for a year of contemplation, before a peaceful departure by chloroform.”

 The popular press seized on Osler’s proposal and hounded him for the best part of a year.
 Great presidents, philosophers and inventors in their 60s were held up as potential victims of Osler’s program.
-“Oslerisation” and “Oslerising” became synonyms for euthanasia.
+“Oslerization” and “Oslerizing” became synonyms for euthanasia.
 Some newspapers queried whether Osler, who was 56 at the time, would volunteer to be first in line for compulsory chloroforming.

 Osler’s suggestion was tongue in cheek, of course, something he later pointed out – but his negativity about older people, their lack of productivity and resource-sapping uselessness was certainly well documented.
 Osler himself died in 1919, aged 70, from influenza and pneumonia.
-Ironically, he once described these diseases as “friendly” toward old people because of their capacity to deliver a relatively painless death.
+Ironically, he once described these diseases as “friendly” to old people because of their capacity for a relatively painless death.

-On this day 100 years ago, a New York newspaper announced the sad tale of May Gallick from the Bronx.
+In November 1914, a New York newspaper announced the sad tale of May Gallick from the Bronx.
 May, aged 12, was under arrest in hospital after attempting suicide.
 What drove her to this desperate act?
-Teasing from her four year old brother:
+Teasing from her four-year-old brother:

 The young JFK, messing around with Lem Billings during their Choate years